itiden/statamic-backup/docs/pages/pipeline.md

 use Illuminate\Support\Facades\File;
 use Itiden\Backup\Support\Zipper;

-final class Logs extends BackupPipe
+final readonly class Logs extends BackupPipe
 {
     /**
      * Get the key of the driver.